LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 [Elektron WebSocket API](https://developers.refinitiv.com/elektron/WebSocket-api/learning) is a server-side API which provides an interface to create direct WebSocket access to any OMM Content via ADS.
 The API leverages standard JSON and WebSocket protocols to be easy to implement and understand.
 No client API is required and it does mean that developer can use any programming language which provides a JSON parser and a client WebSocket library to connecting to the ADS server and then retrieving or posting the data using the data and messages specification provided on [WebSocket API Developer Guide](https://docs-developers.refinitiv.com/1563871102906/14977/).

 This article provides a sample application which demonstrates how to use .NET Core SDK with WPF to create a desktop application to retrieving and displaying MRN News Story from the WebSocket server on ADS 3.2.1 or higher version.
-The application use ClientWebSocket interface from .NET Core framework with JSON.NET library to create a Client WebSocket adapter library for communicating with WebSocket server on the ADS.
+The application use ClientWebSocket interface from .NET Core framework with JSON.NET library to create a Client WebSocket adapter library for communicating with the WebSocket server on the ADS.
 The main reasons for using .NET Core SDK is that we can re-use the WebSocket adapter on multiple platforms and architectures.
 We can build an application that will run on Windows, but also on Linux, macOS and on different architectures.
 This is beneficial a lot to many use case, including desktop applications.

 Though .NET WPF application currently works only on the Windows platform, we also provide a sample console application for testing the WebSocket functionality and the user can build and run the console app on multiple platforms as well.